sweet-delights/hybrid-platforms-conductor/README.md

 ===== Checking on 1 hosts ===== ...End =====
 ```

-## ssh_run
+## run

-The `ssh_run` executable will run any SSH commands (or interactive SSH sessions) on a node (or list of nodes).
+The `run` executable will run any command (or interactive session) on a node (or list of nodes).
 It will handle any proxy configuration, without relying on the local SSH configuration.

 ```
-Usage: ./bin/ssh_run [options]
+Usage: ./bin/run [options]

 Main options:
+    -d, --debug                      Activate debug mode
+    -h, --help                       Display help and exit
     -c, --command CMD                Command to execute (can't be used with --interactive) (can be used several times, commands will be executed sequentially)
-    -d, --debug                      Activate debug mode
     -f, --commands-file FILE_NAME    Execute commands taken from a file (can't be used with --interactive) (can be used several times, commands will be executed sequentially)
-    -h, --help                       Display help and exit
     -i, --interactive                Run an interactive SSH session instead of executing a command (can't be used with --command or --commands-file)
     -p, --parallel                   Execute the commands in parallel (put the standard output in files ./run_logs/*.stdout) -t, --timeout SECS               Timeout in seconds to wait for each command (defaults to no timeout)